cmaureir/progra-alma/lectures/week8/lecture31.rst

 run entirely from beginning to end, stopping only when we input data.

-Graphical programs, moreover,
-only perform actions when
-certain events are triggered by the user
+Graphical programs, on the other hand, only perform actions when certain events are triggered by the user
-(like clicking on a button or writing something in a text box), and the rest of the time they wait for something to happen, without doing nothing.
+(by clicking on a button or typing something in a text box, for example), and the rest of the time they are idle, just wait for something to happen.
 The program has no control over when to do something.
 This requires that programs are structured in a special way, which we will learn little by little.